GCC Gfortran and Intel oneAPI are the most advanced, widely available modern Fortran compilers.

 do concurrent, actual argument array with too few elements for dummy argument now errors, initial support for parameterized derived types (simply define

 kindat initialization) and coarray support for teams.
-Gfortran 8.2 and 8.3 did not introduce new Fortran features.
+Standard flag

 - Gfortran 7 added derived type IO